ahsouri/GOESVisualizer/README.md

 ```

-if are interested in animating a series of images, follow this:
+if you are interested in animating a series of images, follow this:

 ```bash
 GSobj.loop(21,4)